-On a cold day, is there anything better than putting on your favorite sweater or blanket, fresh out of the dryer and still warm?
+On a cold day, is there anything better than putting on your favorite sweater or blanket, still warm fresh out of the dryer?
 Unfortunately, mice enjoy the warmth of your clothes dryer just as much as you do.
-For rodents looking for a warm place to wait out the cold, a dryer vent is one of the easiest ways to get inside your comfy, cozy home.
+For rodents looking for a warm place to wait out the cold, a dryer vent is one of the easiest ways to get inside your cozy home.

-Any home with a laundry dryer inside has a vent on the outside to let the heat escape.
-If the vent outside is uncovered or damaged, household pests like mice can easily get inside.
-Once they enter through the vent, they will chew through the flexible tubing that connects to the actual dryer, giving them free access to the rest of your house.
+They sure can!
+Mice and other pests use household dryer vents to get inside your home.
+Most homes with a laundry dryer inside have vents on the outside where the heat escapes.
+If the outside vent is uncovered or damaged, household pests can easily get inside.
+Once they enter through the vent, they can chew through the flexible tubing that connects to the actual appliance, giving them free access to the rest of your house.

 - Strange noises such as squeaking, scratching, scurrying or thumping sounds.

 - Inefficient or ineffective performance.